• Skip to primary navigation

 • Login

-Can You Still Claim your Handbag or Briefcase as a Tax Deduction?
+Can You Still Claim your Laptop, Handbag or Briefcase as a Tax Deduction?

-The short answer is yes you can claim your handbag as a tax deduction.
+Yes, you can claim often claim your handbag for work as a tax deduction, as well as your other work bags.
 But don’t go shopping just yet!
 There are some important things to keep in mind.

 The basic rule for claiming a handbag or briefcase as a tax deduction is that it must be directly connected with producing your income.